yegor256/blog/static/contents.md

 {{ site.tags | tag_cloud }}

-This is a full list of articles published in my blog.
+This is a full list of blogs published:

 {{ site.posts | tagged_list }}